huau-ss/term-2/README.md

 ## 💡 How It Works

 1. **Query Input** ➡️ User enters natural language query
-2. **Processing** ➡️ Gemini Pro analyzes and generates SQL with reasoning
+2. **Processing** ➡️ Azure OpenAI analyzes and generates SQL with reasoning
 3. **Validation** ➡️ Query is validated for safety and correctness
 4. **Execution** ➡️ Query runs against selected database
 5. **Analysis** ➡️ Results are processed with summary statistics